“Sept 16, 1991, Monday

 Hi!
 How are you!
 I feel great! … My surgeon, Dr. Sutherland, said that I needed surgery!
 Everyone was so scared, I tried to hide it all … My surgery took 6 hours and 35 minutes.”

 No one should stuff their emotions.
 By stuffing, I was storing up for the second brain tumour when I lost myself, pre-and-post op.
-Even though people thought I was fine.
-For awhile, I stopped caring about my school work.
+With the second tumour, people also assumed I was fine.
+Even though for awhile, I stopped caring about my school work after surgery.
 Growing up, I didn’t have a curfew.
-My parents knew their kids would come home at a decent hour.
+My parents knew their kids were responsible.
+We’d come home at a decent hour.
 They didn’t bank on one of their darlings hanging out in another town until 3 a.m.

 I wrote this post listening to the Brain Tumour Foundation of Canada’s Spotify playlist called “Brain Music.”

-I started acting classes again with Rogues West (Vancouver) with Christiane Hirt.
+And I celebrated by starting acting classes again with Rogues West (Vancouver) with Christiane Hirt.

-I’m just a girl sitting in front of a laptop, writing a blog post, recovering from a hysterectomy, drinking coffee at 11:30 p.m., who doesn’t stuff her emotions anymore.
+Today, I’m just a woman sitting in front of a laptop, writing a blog post, recovering from a hysterectomy, drinking coffee at 11:30 p.m., who doesn’t stuff her emotions anymore.
 I feel the feels, as people say.